niels-joel/Solana-tokens-metadata/README.md

 # Solana token metadata and logo's
-repository with Metadata and images for solana spl tokens and nfts
+Repository with Metadata and images for solana spl tokens and nfts

 # How to make solana spl-tokens and nfts, cnfts
 This is for linux, on windows use WSL